Cosmicflows-4: Nuclear Masers

 \section{Nuclear Masers}

-The fortuitous occurrence of a water maser in the nucleus of NGC~4258 is making an out-sized contribution to studies of the extragalactic distance scale because of the well defined geometry of the event \citep{2013ApJ...775...13H, 2019ApJ...886L..27R}.
-Observations of the positions, velocities, and accelerations of the maser signals can be modelled to give a direct geometric estimate of the angular-diameter distance of the galaxy without recourse to information external to the system.
+The fortuitous occurrence of a water maser in the nucleus of NGC~4258 is making an out-sized contribution to studies of the extragalactic distance scale because of the well-defined geometry of the event \citep{2013ApJ...775...13H, 2019ApJ...886L..27R}.
+Observations of the positions, velocities, and accelerations of the maser signals can be modeled to provide a direct geometric estimate of the angular-diameter distance of the galaxy without recourse to information external to the system.
 The situation in the case of NGC~4258 is particularly favorable because the plane of rotation of the masers is almost edge-on and the very long baseline radio interferometric signals are strong.
 The measured distance modulus is $29.397\pm0.032$, a formal error of only 1.5\% in distance.

 The occurrence in NGC~4258 is fortuitous indeed because extensive searches have, to date, only turned up five more cases that have warranted the attention leading to publication \citep{2020ApJ...891L...1P}.
 Uncertainties vary wildly (median $\sim10\%$) because signals are weak and geometries are less favorable.
 Distances for all of these systems are included in {\it Cosmicflows-4} at their geometrically determined values.
-While non-geometric distances are subject to modification in the Bayesian analysis to follow, the maser distances (with associated uncertainties) are fixed.
+While nongeometric distances are subject to modification in the Bayesian analysis to follow, the maser distances (with associated uncertainties) are fixed.